Murder of Lina Delsarte: Traces discovered and a suspect identified

-The 43-year-old suspect was due to appear in court in July 2024 for violent robberies, but committed suicide by hanging himself on 10 July 2024 in Besançon.
-This was before the link was established with the disappearance of Lina, of which he immediately became the prime suspect.
+The 43-year-old suspect was due to appear in court in July 2024 for violent robberies, but committed suicide by hanging on 10 July 2024 in Besançon.
+This was before the link was established with the disappearance of Lina, at which point he immediately became the prime suspect.

 Excavations

-On 30 July 2024, searches were carried out in vain in the valley of Bruche and in the Vosges (on the places where the GPS of the suspect's vehicle had landed), while the press revealed the name of the driver of the vehicle in which Lina's genetic profile had been found: Samuel Gonin, 43 year old from Besançon, former carpentry teacher at the Saint-Joseph vocational high school, who had already attacked two women in the past and who killed himself on 10 July 2024.
+On 30 July 2024, searches were carried out in vain in the valley of Bruche and in the Vosges (in the places appearing in the GPS history of the suspect's vehicle), while the press revealed the name of the driver of the vehicle in which Lina's genetic profile had been found: Samuel Gonin, a 43-year-old from Besançon, former carpentry teacher at the Saint-Joseph vocational high school, who had already attacked two women in the past and who killed himself on 10 July 2024.

 On Saturday 3 August 2024, the gendarmerie ended its search in the Anould forest in the Vosges after finding no additional elements allowing the investigation to progress.

-On Tuesday 6 August 2024, the searches resumed in the Saulx woods, 14 kilometers from Vesoul (the Haute-Saône prefecture), following the GPS data of the car of the main suspect.
-For three days, ninety gendarmes combed through the forest of this town, using ground-penetrating radars often used by archaeologists to detect any anomalies in the ground.
+On Tuesday 6 August 2024, the searches resumed in the Saulx woods, 14 kilometers from Vesoul (the Haute-Saône prefecture), following the GPS data from Gonin's car.
+For three days, ninety gendarmes combed through the forest, using ground-penetrating radar often used by archaeologists to detect anomalies in the ground.